 When you are a limited company contractor and we look at what is BiK, the most common types of benefits are a company car and a director loan.

 Meanwhile, the benefit of a director loan is based on the notional interest on the value of the loan.
-Key to note, the employee will pay tax on the official notional interest rate set by HMRC, which is currently 2.5%.
+However, the employee will pay tax on the official notional interest rate set by HMRC, which is currently 2.5%.

 A detailed list of the types of taxable Benefits in Kind

 Below is a list of the types of benefits that may apply.
-Key to note, this also shows their cash equivalents / BiK rates upon which BiK tax is payable:
+Certainly, this also shows their cash equivalents / BiK rates upon which BiK tax is payable:

 |The types of BiK||The cash equivalent and how is BiK calculated in 2022/23|